saurabhrb/LIVE_TERMINAL_FLASK/README.md

 - python 2.7:
   - raw_input('text') blocks the stdout read becoz of which 'text' gets displayed after the user input
-- requirements only mentioned for Windows, still needs proper testing f all commands on MAC and Linux
+- requirements only mentioned for Windows, still needs proper testing of all commands on MAC and Linux

 Working example:
 - https://youtu.be/-x8RYNSLkbY